Diagnostic Molecular Scientist

 Admissions Requirements for Diagnostic Science Programs

-Diagnostic molecular scientists generally have at least a bachelor’s degree in subjects such as molecular biology, biochemistry, microbiology, medical technology, biology, chemistry, or related fields.
-Some have master’s degrees, and yet others go on to complete PhDs.
+Diagnostic molecular scientists generally have at least a bachelor’s degree in molecular biology, biochemistry, microbiology, medical technology, biology, chemistry, or a related field.
+Some have master’s degrees, and others go on to complete PhDs.

 Admissions requirements for a bachelor’s degree in this discipline include a high school diploma, an acceptable ACT or SAT score (for some colleges), a high school grade point average of at least 2.5, an official copy of a high school transcript or GED, official transcripts from each college or university previously attended, and proof of English proficiency for international students.